 A great way to check which content is being exchanged by Enscape is to download the RPC Test Project.
 In the following screenshot you can see how much better the Enscape content on the bottom is.

 Many Enscape users have asked about Entourage and RPC content within Enscape.
 If you want to use more RPC then it is well within your grasp.
-If you’re looking to place more people, cars, and trees within your projects then this will help you make your projects burst with life: When using Enscape all Archvision RPC content is supported.
+If you’re looking to place more people, cars, and trees within your projects then this will help you make your projects burst with life: When using Enscape only legacy Archvision RPC content is supported.
 All it takes is to uncheck the option in the Enscape settings window, and remember to restart Enscape for this change to take effect.

 When you add something to your project it will instantly show in the Enscape window.